sohaibi/EE461L-Project/CheckPoint3ReadMe.md

 (2021-04-23 15:30 , 4),
  ]
 }'). <br>
 When hardware is returned, we calculate the total billed credit = sum(price per hour* time span).
-The deducted hardware rent information and credits value will be reflected on the 'HWSet_dict' and the 'credits' accordingly.
+The deducted hardware rent information and credits value will be reflected on the 'HWSet_dict' and the 'credits' accordingly.<br>
-**Web UI:**
+**Web UI:**<br>
 On project webpage(https://wirepowderless.herokuapp.com/project), we can add a column to indicate the 'credit' amount for each project.
 The history of checkin and checkout log can also be stored and displayed if necessary.

 ## Continuous Improvement